 - Applied Health Sciences: Julie-Anne Desrochers

 - Engineering: Cindy Howe

 Make sure you have kept all the email record and forwarded them to Janessa Zheng once they are completed.

 While away on exchange, you will be enrolled in the placeholder course SCI 395/396/397 Science Study Abroad Program, for the term of the exchange.
 Once we receive your official transcript from your host school, the placeholder course will be replaced on your transcript by the transfer credits.

-Students need to obtain at least a grade of 60%, or equivalent, in order to transfer the credit back to University of Waterloo.
+Students need to obtain at least a passing grade at host university, or equivalent, in order to transfer the credit back to University of Waterloo.
 Refer back to the country profile for any exceptions or special notes for this rule.

 The grades you achieve in your exchange courses are not calculated in your average and will only show up on your UW transcript as credit (CR) or no credit (NCR).
 They won’t be calculated into your UW average, however you may need to submit your exchange transcripts along with your UW transcript for further education applications.